MeltwaterArchive/datasift-ruby/README.md

 This version of the client library has been tested, and is known to work against the following language versions and Operating Systems:

 ### Language Versions
-* Ruby 1.9.3 (Support for Ruby 1.x will be dropped from v4.0 of the library)
+* Ruby 1.9.3 (May work, but no longer officially supported)
-* Ruby 2.0
+* Ruby 2.0 (May work, but no longer officially supported)
 * Ruby 2.1
 * Ruby 2.2
+* Ruby 2.3

 ### Operating Systems
 * Linux